FooLiqi/FooLiqi.github.io/content/project/blimp/index.md

 slides: ""
 ---

-These blimps offer several advantages over UAVs, such as being inherently safe and energy efficient, with longer battery life.
-In addition, miniature blimps could be a friendly and useful tool for specific environments, particularly for indoor interaction with people.
-They are stable, non-threatening, and could be effective at detecting and following individuals.
+In our lab, we develop blimp-based robotic systems as an alternative to traditional UAVs, focusing on indoor and human-interactive environments.
+These blimps offer several advantages, including inherent safety, energy efficiency, and extended battery life.
+Miniature blimps, in particular, are ideal for stable, non-threatening indoor operation, making them effective tools for detecting and following individuals in environments that require close human interaction.

 <!--more-->